mahouboy23/IB-notes/CS DATA STRUCTURE.md

 5 beeps = cmos memory

 ## PDS REPRESENTATION
-for the characters count the number of characters,
+for the characters count the number of characters
 ![[PDS EXAMPLE DUNIS]]